Rapid Penang Bus 102

 Can I use Bus 102 to get to Penang National Park?

 Yes.
 Bus 102 terminates at Teluk Bahang, which is the gateway to Penang National Park.
-From the Teluk Bahang terminus, it is a short 10-minute walk to the National Park registration office.
+From the Teluk Bahang terminus, it is a short walk to the National Park registration office.